Ubiquity of Emergent Hebbian Dynamics in Regularized Learning: Related works and Background

 where $h_a$ is the postactivation of the previous layer, and $h_b$ is the preactivation of the current layer.
 In the most conventional form, the simplest homosynaptic update\footnote{We use this term as a synonym of Hebbian learning.} rule states that $W$ is learned according to

 where $s \in \{-1, 1\}$ is the sign of learning.
 When $s=1$, the rule is Hebbian, which states that if neuron $i$ causes neuron $j$ to fire, then their connection should be strengthened.
 Similarly, when $s=-1$, the rule is anti-Hebbian, as it tends to reduce correlation between neurons. $\eta$ is a positive time constant, which we call the ``learning rate."
-This rule implies
+In a neuroscience context, Eq.~\ref{eq: hebb rule} should be regarded a discrete-time approximation to the true underlying continuous-time process, and the rule implies, for a given input,

 which increases the norm of $W$ when $s>0$ and decreases it when $s<0$.
-Therefore, Hebbian learning is always expansive, and anti-Hebbian learning is always contractive.
+Therefore, Hebbian learning in this limit is always expansive, and anti-Hebbian learning is always contractive (see Figure \ref{fig:illustration} for a visualization).
+Evidence exists to show that both Hebbian and anti-Hebbian learning exist widely in the brain \citep{abbott2000synaptic, magee2020synaptic}.

-Evidence exists to show that both Hebbian and anti-Hebbian updates also exist in the brain \cite{abbott2000synaptic, magee2020synaptic}.
-As discussed in the introduction, we only have rough ideas of when the learning is Hebbian as opposed to anti-Hebbian, which depends on the timing of learning, and we are yet to understand \textit{why} it is Hebbian or anti-Hebbian.
-An important open problem is when the brain should perform Hebbian-like updates and when it should perform anti-Hebbian updates.
-Our theory offers a mechanistic answer to this question.
+Classical formulations of Hebbian plasticity show that simple local rules can recover meaningful structure from sensory input, from normalization stabilized PCA in linear models \citep{ojasrule,sanger1989optimal} to higher order feature extraction in nonlinear and Bienenstock-Cooper-Munro (BCM) style variants \citep{bienenstock1982theory,cox2008hebbian}.
+Biophysically grounded rules such as voltage-based and STDP-inspired plasticity \citep{clopath2010connectivity} and recurrent networks combining Hebbian excitation with anti-Hebbian inhibition \citep{zylberberg2011} demonstrate how decorrelation, whitening, and sparse receptive fields can arise in realistic circuits.
+More recent unifying work shows that many such rules can implement ICA or sparse coding objectives \citep{brito2016nonlinear}.
+Related models explain anti-Hebbian learning as a structured mechanism for maintaining excitation-inhibition balance and promoting decorrelation \citep{vogels2011inhibitory,king2013inhibitory}.
+A few works have suggested that there are certain types of learning that anti-Hebbian learning can also play a role in, though this is less widely established \citep{Zenke2017TemporalParadox, Pehlevan2018SimilarityMatching}.
+However, none of the prior works have suggested how the Hebbian plasticity could alternatively be an emergent phenomenon.

+A key factor of our proposed mechanism is weight decay, and recent works have implied the importance of weight decay in biologically plausible learning rules \cite{akrout2019deep,liao2024self, ziyin2025heterosynaptic, bacvanski2026doesfeedbackalignmentwork}.
+The closest related work is \citet{ziyin2025heterosynaptic}, which suggested that weight decay could cause an alignment to the Hebbian rule, but the mechanism is unclear, and it fails to point out the connection between noise and anti-Hebbian learning.